Skill Demand Index

 Which roles need Google Sheets most:

-Other positions drive 40% of demand.
-Marketing and Operations also frequently list Google Sheets as a requirement.
+Marketing positions drive 25% of demand.
+Data Analysis and Other also frequently list Google Sheets as a requirement.
 Skills commonly paired with Google Sheets include Data Analysis and Project Management.

 Depth Level Distribution